BartMassey/wordle5/README.md

 the source of fastest solutions right now: I'm about 2.5× faster than the next-best reported solution.

-To "cheat" you can take advantage of "expert" knowledge about the existence of vowels.
-Using the `--prune-vowels` flag takes the time to about 7ms sequential, which is faster than the parallel solutions due to overhead.

 Timing shows that much of the runtime of the single-threaded version is spent in the solver proper: about 2ms for init, 7ms for the solver, 2ms of unknown overhead.
 Thus there's still some room for improvement by solver speedup.
-Vowel pruning speeds up the solver by about 4ms, at which point there's not much room for improvement.
-Better pseudo-vowel pruning might mostly exhaust the solver speedup possibilities for this approach.

 For the multi-threaded versions the solver time appears to be almost bounded by thread overhead: much larger